CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ### Syntax Checker
 Cumulus Linux provides a syntax checker for the `qos_features.conf` and `qos_infra.conf` files to check for errors, such missing parameters, or invalid parameter labels and values.

-The syntax checker automatically runs with every `switchd reload` or `switchd restart`.
+The syntax checker automatically runs with every `switchd reload`.

 You can run the syntax checker manually from the command line by issuing the `cl-consistency-check --datapath-syntax-check` command.
 If errors exist, they are written to `stderr` by default.
 If you run the command with `-q`, errors are written to the `/var/log/switchd.log` file.